-Our business tax and related surcharges increased by 21% to RMB106 million in 2008 from RMB88 million in 2007 as a result of increased revenues in all of our business lines.
+Our business tax and related surcharges increased by 27% to RMB135 million in 2009 from RMB106 million in 2008 as a result of the increases in revenues in all of our business lines.

-Cost of revenues in 2008 increased by 38% to RMB327 million from RMB236 million in 2007.
-This increase was primarily attributable to increased costs associated with our rapidly growing air-ticketing and packaged-tour businesses and, to a less extent, the expansion of our hotel reservation business.
-Additionally, our customer service personnel increased to 5,000 in 2008 from 3,700 in 2007.
+Cost of revenues in 2009 increased by 38% to RMB451 million from RMB327 million in 2008.
+This increase was primarily attributable to increased costs associated with the rapid growth of air-ticketing and packaged-tour businesses and the expansion of our hotel reservation business.
+Additionally, our customer service personnel increased to approximately 5,700 in 2009 from approximately 5,000 in 2008.